VirtoCommerce/vc-docs/platform/user-guide/docs/catalog/managing-properties.md

 # Managing properties

-Custom properties are additional parameters for catalog entities at the follwing levels:
+Custom properties are additional parameters for catalog entities at the following levels:

 * Catalog level.
 * Category level.